 - Are you purchasing the franchise alone or with a partner(s)?

 - Do you need financing?
 Where’s it coming from?

 - Do you have savings or additional income to live on while you start your business?

-What special skill set can you bring to a business, and, specifically, to this business?
+- What special skill set do you bring to the business, and, specifically, to this business?